puppetlabs/puppet/README_DEVELOPER.md

     Encoding::CompatibilityError: incompatible encoding regexp match (ASCII-8BIT
     regexp with UTF-8 string)

-In addition, some escape sequences where were valid in Ruby 1.8 are no longer valid in 1.9 if the regular expression is not marked as an ASCII-8BIT object.
+In addition, some escape sequences were valid in Ruby 1.8 are no longer valid in 1.9 if the regular expression is not marked as an ASCII-8BIT object.
 You may expect errors like this in this situation:

     SyntaxError: (irb):7: invalid multibyte escape: /\xFF/

-This error is particularly comment when serializing a string to other representations like JSON or YAML.
+This error is particularly common when serializing a string to other representations like JSON or YAML.
 To resolve the problem you can explicitly mark the regular expression as ASCII-8BIT using the /n flag: